Cimpress-MCP/terraform/rds/README.md

 ## Module Input Variables
 - `rds_name` - Name of the RDS instance to deploy
 - `storage_size` - DB size (in Gb)
+- `storage_type` - Type of DB Storage, defaults to gp2
 - `engine` - DB Engine type, such as mysql or postgres
 - `engine_version` - eg. 9.5.4 in case of postgres
 - `instance_class` - instance size, eg. db.t2.micro (see [this table](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html) for more details)